jasoncor/rick-and-morty-gql/README.md

 A simple React application that displays a list of Rick and Morty characters using GraphQL.

+You can view the live site at https://jasoncor.github.io/rick-and-morty-gql/

 ## Getting Started

 1. Clone the repository: